mindedsecurity/behave/README.md

 # Install

+*Behave!* is available as packed extension on:

 Firefox Extension: https://addons.mozilla.org/en-US/firefox/addon/behave/

 Chrome Extension: https://chrome.google.com/webstore/detail/mppjbkhgconmemoeagfbgilblohhcica/

-*Behave!* is not yet available on chrome playstore, so if you want to check and play a bit you can:
+However, if like you want to play a bit with the code you can:

-* Download the CRX from the [release](https://github.com/wisec/behave/releases)
-* Open Google Chrome/Chromium go to chrome://extension
-* Activate Developer Mode
-* Drag and Drop the CRX Extension
-* Enjoy *Behave!*

-Or:

-* Clone it OR download zip and unzip
+* Clone it OR download the zip and unzip
 * Open Google Chrome/Chromium go to chrome://extension
 * Activate Developer Mode
 * Push "Load Unpacked" and choose the Behave directory.